OpenEvalProject/evals/manuscripts/elife-06951/v2/manuscript.md

 ## Results and discussion

-We constructed a total of 10 shRNA expression vectors (
+We constructed a total of 10 shRNA expression vectors (Figure 1A) targeting viral structural protein VP1 of FMDV type O and determined the efficacy of shRNAs for inhibiting FMDV replication in BHK cells by real-time RT-PCR.
+The V3 shRNA reduced the expression of viral RNA by 96.8% compared to scrambled control (Figure 1B).
+The V3 shRNA expression vector was used to generate TG pigs by somatic cell nuclear transfer.
+A total of 42 pigs were born alive, eight of which survived at least 6 months.
+TG pigs contained the stably integrated transgene as evidenced by PCR (Figure 2A) and green fluorescent protein (GFP) expression (Figure 2B and Figure 2—figure supplement 1).
+The copy numbers of transgene were measured by real-time PCR.
+The copy numbers of the inserted vector were calculated to be 3–11 (Figure 2C).
+Expression of siRNA in fibroblast cells isolated from TG pigs was examined by custom TaqMan small RNA assays (Figure 2D).
+The siRNA expression in TG 11, 19, 69 and 101 was 10–30-fold that from TG 24, 45, 49 and 78.
+After necropsy of TG 69 and 101, expression of siRNA was detected in various tissues, including heart, lung, spleen, liver, kidney and muscle, although the siRNA levels were diverse among different tissues (Figure 2E).

 ![Figure 1.](https://cdn.elifesciences.org/articles/06951/elife-06951-fig1-v2.jpg)

 **Figure 1.:** (A) Schematic diagram of shRNA expression vector (pXL-EGFP-NEO) used.
 This vector includes a mouse H1 RNase promoter driving ubiquitous expression of shRNA and a cytomegalovirus-immediate early (CMV) promoter driving GFP and neomycin fusion expression.
 The arrows denote the PCR primers spanning H1 promoter, shRNA and GFP elements used to identify transgene integration in cloned pigs.
 (B) Relative expression of viral RNA in shRNA-transfected BHK cells.
-Data are means of three replicates ±SD.DOI: http://dx.doi.org/10.7554/eLife.06951.003
+Data are means of three replicates ±SD.

 ![Figure 2.](https://cdn.elifesciences.org/articles/06951/elife-06951-fig2-v2.jpg)

 **Figure 2.:** (A) PCR for detecting shRNA expression cassette.
 PCR products spanned H1 promoter, shRNA and GFP cassette.
 P: plasmid as positive control.
 Non-TG: non-TG pig as negative control.
 11, 19, 24, 45, 49, 69, 78 and 101: cloned pigs.
 (B) EGFP fluorescence of transgenic pigs.
 (C) The copy numbers of transgene were determined by real-time PCR.
 (D) Analysis of siRNA expression in fibroblast cells of all transgenic pigs.
 (E) Analysis of siRNA expression in various tissues of TG 69 and 101.
-Data are presented as means of three replicates ±SD.DOI: http://dx.doi.org/10.7554/eLife.06951.004
+Data are presented as means of three replicates ±SD.

 ![Figure 2—figure supplement 1.](https://cdn.elifesciences.org/articles/06951/elife-06951-fig2-figsupp1-v2.jpg)

 **Figure 2—figure supplement 1.:** (A) EGFP of transgenic pigs (red arrows) under natural light.
-(B) Expression of EGFP in ear fibroblasts isolated from transgenic pigs.DOI: http://dx.doi.org/10.7554/eLife.06951.005
+(B) Expression of EGFP in ear fibroblasts isolated from transgenic pigs.

 Next, we tested shRNA transgene resistance to FMDV infection in fibroblast cells isolated from high-siRNA TG (11, 19, 69 and 101), low-siRNA TG (24, 45, 49 and 78) and non-TG pigs.
-Compared to non-TG cells, viral RNA expression was reduced by 30-fold in high-siRNA TG and 12-fold in low-siRNA TG cells at 36 hr after virus challenge (
+Compared to non-TG cells, viral RNA expression was reduced by 30-fold in high-siRNA TG and 12-fold in low-siRNA TG cells at 36 hr after virus challenge (Figure 3A).
+Inhibition of FMDV infection was a positive correlation with siRNA expression in fibroblast cells (Figure 2B and Figure 3A).
+Moreover, TG fibroblasts visibly reduced FMDV-induced cytopathogenic effects as compared with non-TG fibroblasts (Figure 3B).

 ![Figure 3.](https://cdn.elifesciences.org/articles/06951/elife-06951-fig3-v2.jpg)

 **Figure 3.:** (A) Relative expression of viral RNA in fibroblast cells after FMDV infection.
 Data are presented as means ±SD.
-(B) Fibroblast cells were observed for development of cytopathogenic effect by bright-field microscopy at 12, 24 and 36 hr post-infection.DOI: http://dx.doi.org/10.7554/eLife.06951.006
+(B) Fibroblast cells were observed for development of cytopathogenic effect by bright-field microscopy at 12, 24 and 36 hr post-infection.

 The resistance of TG pigs to FMDV infection was further tested by intramuscular injection of O serotypes of FMDV.
 The challenged animals included high-siRNA TG (11 and 19), low-siRNA TG (24, 49 and 78) and non-TG pigs (n=5).
 Prior to the day of infection, no animal tested was positive for FMDV.
-After FMDV challenge, all non-TG pigs developed high fever within 72 hr of challenge and severe clinical signs of FMD, the appearance of vesicles on the feet and nose (
+After FMDV challenge, all non-TG pigs developed high fever within 72 hr of challenge and severe clinical signs of FMD, the appearance of vesicles on the feet and nose (Figure 4A and Figure 4—figure supplement 1).
+All non-TG pigs became deteriorated and the lesion score reached 24 at 5 d after challenge (Figure 4A and Figure 4—figure supplement 1).
+Some smaller vesicles in low-siRNA TG (24, 49 and 78) pigs were also observed until 7 d after challenge, as shown in Figure 4A.
+However, the body temperature of high-siRNA TG (11 and 19) pigs remained normal throughout the experiment (Figure 4A and Figure 4—figure supplement 1).
+TG pigs 11 and 19 developed one small vesicle at day 9 of challenge, but TG pig 11 recovered soon on the next day (Figure 4A).
+We subsequently quantified the viral genome RNA in the serum of the infected animals.
+Consistent with the clinical signs data, the viral load in the serum of the high-siRNA TG and low-siRNA TG pigs was lower than that in the non-TG pigs (Figure 4B).
+The viral RNA expression in serum was 42-fold lower in the high-siRNA TG group than that in the non-TG pigs at day 10 of challenge.

 ![Figure 4.](https://cdn.elifesciences.org/articles/06951/elife-06951-fig4-v2.jpg)

 **Figure 4.:** (A) Clinical sign of TG and non-TG pigs challenged with O serotypes of FMDV.
 Body temperature was detected every day after infection.
 Body temperature 38–39.5°C (no fever); body temperature up to 39.5–40°C (mild fever); body temperature over 40°C (high fever).
 Lesion score based on the appearance of vesicles on the feet and nose (see ‘Materials and methods’).
 None of vesicles on the feet and nose (−).
 (B) Relative expression of viral RNA in serum of the infected animals.
 Data are presented as means ±SD.
 (C) Relative expression of viral RNA in various tissues of the infected animals.
 Data are presented as means ±SD.
 (D) HE staining of tissue sections from non-TG and TG pigs.
-HE staining revealed that there was hepatic multifocal necrosis in non-TG pigs and interstitial pneumonia and severe congestion in the lung of non-TG pigs.DOI: http://dx.doi.org/10.7554/eLife.06951.007
+HE staining revealed that there was hepatic multifocal necrosis in non-TG pigs and interstitial pneumonia and severe congestion in the lung of non-TG pigs.

 ![Figure 4—figure supplement 1.](https://cdn.elifesciences.org/articles/06951/elife-06951-fig4-figsupp1-v2.jpg)

-**Figure 4—figure supplement 1.:** The body temperatures of non-TG (120, 141, 159, 191 and 211) and TG pigs (11, 19, 24, 49 and 78) were measured at 24 hr intervals before FMDV challenge until the end of the experiment.DOI: http://dx.doi.org/10.7554/eLife.06951.008
+**Figure 4—figure supplement 1.:** The body temperatures of non-TG (120, 141, 159, 191 and 211) and TG pigs (11, 19, 24, 49 and 78) were measured at 24 hr intervals before FMDV challenge until the end of the experiment.

 All animals were killed on the 10th day post-infection, and major tissues including lesions were collected for levels of virus RNA and histopathology analysis.
 Viral RNA was not detected in the heart, lung, spleen, liver, kidney and muscle in the challenged TG pigs, but viral RNA still maintained high levels of expression in lymph and lesions in the non-TG pigs, except heart, lung, spleen and liver (Figure 4C).
 No viral RNA in the non-TG heart, lung, spleen and liver showed clearance of viral RNA from the tissues, consistent with prior findings (Zhang and Alexandersen, 2004; Chen et al., 2006).
 Furthermore, lesions, as a potential source of virus transmission by aerosol, were well known to be the predominant tissue site of FMDV infection and amplification (Zhang and Bashiruddin, 2009; Dillon, 2011).
 Levels of viral RNA in foot lesions of TG pigs were much lower than those in the non-TG pigs (Figure 4C), suggesting an encouraging result for blocking transmission.